 For event 5 TL = TE x 3 + 7 = 10, since event 2 is important one.
 The critical path is terminated by event 6 with a completion time of 15 weeks.

 The earliest time for event 3 would be two weeks (TE = 0 + 2 = 2), which is not on the critical path considering that it started as quickly as possible.
 By subtracting the time needed to finish the activity from events 3 to 5 from the latest beginning date of event 5 the latest allowable date is acquired.

 Due to this fact, TL (for event 3) = 10 – 5 = 5 weeks.
 Now event 3 may happen anywhere between weeks 2 and 5 without disturbing the planned finishing date of the project.
 Event 4 can be applied the same procedure in which situation TL = 9 and TE = 6.

-A simple PERT network is included in the above mentioned diagram and therefore slack time calculation is not much difficult.
+A simple PERT network is included in the above-mentioned diagram and therefore slack time calculation is not much difficult.
 The earliest beginning dates should be ascertained by proceeding from start to completion through the network, for complex networks including multiple paths.
-Similarly by working backward from completion to beginning, the latest allowable beginning date should be calculated.

 The profitability of successfully meeting the schedule is ascertained by combining the earliest time and late time.
 In the table below, a sample of the needed information is highlighted.

 The latest and earliest times are regarded as random variables.
 The actual schedule indicates the schedule for event occurrences that were built at the start of the project.
 In this table, the last column provides the profitability regarding the earliest time that will not surpass the actual schedule time for a specific event.

 In the example represented above, for every event, the latest times and earliest times were calculated.
 The earliest and latest times were preferably evaluated for every activity instead.